King's Guard: King's Life Guard

-The guard is usually provided by the Household Cavalry Mounted Regiment, with the Life Guards and the Blues and Royals alternating.
+The guard is usually provided by the Household Cavalry Mounted Regiment (HCMR), with the Life Guards and the Blues and Royals alternating.
 When the HCMR leaves London for a month of summer training (and rest for the horses), the guard is provided by the King's Troop, Royal Horse Artillery.

-Only two other units have mounted the Life Guard.
-In 2000, the Mounted Troop of Lord Strathcona's Horse (Royal Canadians), a regiment of the Royal Canadian Armoured Corps, mounted the Life Guard during the same deployment as The Royal Canadian Regiment provided the Queen's Guard.
-In 2012, as part of the Queen's Diamond Jubilee celebrations, the Musical Ride of the Royal Canadian Mounted Police mounted the Life Guard for a day in May 2012, becoming the first non-military unit to do so.
+Only two other units have mounted the Life Guard, the Mounted Troop of Lord Strathcona's Horse (Royal Canadians), a regiment of the Royal Canadian Armoured Corps, and the Royal Canadian Mounted Police (RCMP).
+The Lord Strathcona's mounted the Life Guard twice, in 2000 and July 2025, to mark its 100th and 125th anniversaries respectively.
+The RCMP mounted the Life Guard in May 2012 to commemorate Elizabeth II's Diamond Jubilee, becoming the only non-military unit to take up the posting.

-Musical accompanients
+Musical accompaniments

 Musical accompaniments for the King's Guard are typically provided by one of the seven military bands of the Household Division.
-This includes the Mounted Band of the Household Cavalry, and the five bands for the foot guards.
+This includes the Mounted Band of the Household Cavalry, the Countess of Wessex's String Orchestra and the five bands for the foot guards.
 The Foot Guards bands are: